kiasarecool/HA_dht11_pir_oled_sensor_display/README.txt

 For Home assistant + espHome

-*Use a dev board not a mini for best results; made to fit nodemcu v3 esp8266
+* Use a dev board not a mini for best results
+* STL made to fit nodemcu v3 esp8266

 pin numbers listed in config (gpio numbers not numbers printed on board)